 With the help of government concerned department and administration:

-- Convert the project area as a cluster for production of standardized fishes, fish fries and increasing the production of eggs by preventing illegal killing of the brood fishes with the help of local people and administration.
+Convert the breeding area of Halda River as a cluster for production of standardized fishes, fish fries and increase the production of eggs by preventing illegal killing of the brood fishes with the help of local people and administration

-Produce quality standard carp fish fries by applying modern methods in mud-made scoop and increase the capacity of entrepreneurs to easily identify distinctions between highbred / crossbred fish fires and the Halda River’s fries.
+Produce quality standard carp fish fries by applying modern methods in mud-made scoop and increase the capacity of entrepreneurs to easily identify and distinct between hybrid /crossbreed fish fries and the Halda River’s fries.

-Introduce fish friendly pesticide instead of toxic insecticide on agriculture lands adjacent to the river bank area.
+Introduce fish friendly pesticides instead of toxic insecticides on agriculture lands adjacent to the river bank area.